Raymond Debbane Family Foundation

 Connection to Raymond Debbane's Personal Network

-• Organizations where Debbane serves in leadership roles (Action Against Hunger USA, Lebanese American University)
+• Organisations where Debbane serves in leadership roles (Action Against Hunger USA, Lebanese American University)

 • His alma maters (Stanford, American University of Beirut, UC Davis)

-• Organizations connected to his business network through The Invus Group
+• Organisations connected to his business network through The Invus Group

 Alignment with Core Interests